GRDI-GenARCC/tutorials-and-workshops/Conda/README.md

 ### How can I use Conda

 Conda can be install on all platforms (Windows, macOS, Linux).
 But most of bioinformatics and data analysis packages are only available on Linux and macOS. **If you have a Windows computer we recommend using the Windows Subsystem for Linux.
-See [WSL Installation Guide](/WSL_Workshop/WSL_installation.md) for more info.** This page focus on the Linux installation of Miniconda but the installation and the usage is almost identical for other platform.
+See [WSL Installation Guide](/WSL_Workshop/WSL_installation.md) for more info.** [The Conda installation guide page](/Conda/conda_installation_guide.md) focus on the Linux installation of Miniconda but the installation and the usage is almost identical for other platform.

 <br>